 Mesothelioma is an incurable cancer that develops many decades after inhalation of asbestos dust and fibres.
 Few treatment options exist, and unfortunately most patients die within a year.
 A long latent period after asbestos exposure is common (30-50 years), characterized by chronic asbestos-driven pleural inflammation, but the factors that promote or permit mesothelioma evolution are poorly understood.

-Critically, mesothelioma may be preceded by a benign manifestation of pleural inflammation known as Benign Asbestos Pleural Effusion.
+Critically, mesothelioma may be preceded by a benign manifestation of pleural inflammation known as Asbestos Associated Pleural Inflammation.
 This presents with a fluid collection in the chest, which requires drainage and biopsies to exclude mesothelioma.

 For more information on mesothelioma please check out Mesothelioma UK